kaltinril/pythonTeaching/assignments/classes/part3/readme.md

 1. Create another new loop to loop 3 times and do the following
    - Inside the above loop: loop over the **bullet_list**
      - Call the `update` and `draw` methods.
+1. Create another new loop, loop over the bullet_list once.
+   - Call `apply_damage` for each member of the list (simulate bullet hit enemy ship)
+     - pass in ship we hit, example 'boss'
+1. Create another new loop, loop over the bullet_list once
+   - Call `destroy` for each member of the list (simulate bullet hit enemy ship)
+1. Create another new loop, loop over the bullet_list once
+   - Call `draw`, nothing should be printed because they are all no longer active.

 ## Example output: